towicode/towicode.github.io/kidenga.md

 This command replaces the line in ur constant.js with the ngrok server so that your mobile device can talk to your localhost

-B. if send the serve command, it will call the following gulp command
+B. if sent the serve command, it will call the following gulp command

 ```gulp reset-and-view```